shakacode/shakacode-website/README.md

 ```

 ## Team Members Data
-All user info is inside about/index.html, feel free to change your info.
+All user info is inside _config.yml, feel free to change your info.
+If you're playing around on localhost, restart it.
+You need to restart the server everytime you make some change on _config.yml.
+If you add someone, do it alphabetically.

 ## How to create posts
 1. Run the project locally